Aliona83/project_j/README.md

 ## Frameworks - Libraries - Programs Used

-   * Django: Main python framework used in the development of this project
+   * [Django](https://docs.djangoproject.com/en/4.2/topics/pagination/): Main python framework used in the development of this project
-   * Django-allauth: Authentication library used to create user accounts
-   * Heroku - Used as the cloud-based platform to deploy the site.
+   * [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): Authentication library used to create user accounts *[Heroku](https://www.heroku.com/github-students)- Used as the cloud-based platform to deploy the site.
-   * GitHub - Used for version control and agile methodology.
+   * [GitHub](https://github.com/) - Used for version control and agile methodology.
-   * PostgreSQL Used as the database for this project.
+   * [PostgreSQL](https://www.postgresql.org/)- Used as the database for this project.
-   * W3C - Used for HTML & CSS Validation.
+   * [W3C](https://validator.w3.org/) - Used for HTML & CSS Validation.
-   * Font Awesome - Used for icons on the home page and stars on the About page.
-   * Font Awesome - Used for icons on the home page and stars on the About page.
+   * [Font Awesome ](https://fontawesome.com/)- Used for icons on the home page and stars on the About page.
-   * Jshint - Used to validate the JavaScript page.
+   * [Jshint](https://jshint.com/)- Used to validate the JavaScript page.
-   * Crispy Forms Used to manage Django Forms.
+   * [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/)- Used to manage Django Forms.
-   * Bootstrap: CSS used for developing responsiveness and styling the website.
+   * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)- CSS used for developing responsiveness and styling the website.

   ## Deployment
    [Link to DEPLOYMENT.md](https://github.com/Aliona83/project_j/blob/main/DEPLOYMENT.md)